Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 ## Font Awesome Icons

-The Chronoblog uses [react-fontawesome](https://github.com/FortAwesome/react-fontawesome) for icons.
+Chronoblog uses [react-fontawesome](https://github.com/FortAwesome/react-fontawesome) for icons.
 Brand icons (they call them “fab”) are already built into all `.mdx` files - you don’t need to import them from anywhere, just use them, for example like this:

 ```md
 <FontAwesomeIcon icon={['fab', 'twitter']} />